kunhwiko/concepts/how_to_compsci.md

 Replication : makes copies of the database for backup purposes Master-Slave Model : slaves are replicas that are read-only to lessen the load on the master server

-Consistency : read request for any of the copies should return the same data
+Consistency : read request for any of the copies should return the same data (data consistency can be achieved through locks so that one user can write/update a certain part of the database at a time)
   1) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
   2) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data